Of Jellybeans and Elephants

 Jellybean Patterns

-Each jellybean is viewed as a complete iteration containing Plan, Work, Demonstrate, Receive Feedback.
+Each jellybean is viewed as a complete iteration containing Plan, Work, Demonstrate, and Receive Feedback.

 30 deliverables in 30 days compared to 1 deliverable in 30 days.

-Author's note: To keep this article simple, I've chosen to use simple numbers (1 and 30) in order to amplify the point through stark contrast.
-For the rest of this article we'll discuss daily and monthly deliverables.
+Author's note: To keep this article simple, I've used simple numbers (1 and 30) to amplify the point through stark contrast.
+For the rest of this article, we'll discuss daily and monthly deliverables.

-Since we're building an elephant, I'll take the liberty of suggesting it will take greater than one month.
-So let's look at what a one-year delivery pattern looks like using 1 day and 1 month as units of measure.
+Since we're building an elephant, I'll suggest it will take more than one month.
+So, let's examine a one-year delivery pattern using one day and one month as units of measure.

-Comparatively, if we accept that each jellybean is an iteration and that each iteration enables the same plan, work, demo, receive feedback pattern, the above pattern suggests that, through the course of one year, daily iterations enable nearly 97% more opportunities to learn and change than monthly.
+If we see each jellybean as one try that follows the same steps of planning, working, demonstrating, and getting feedback, then in a year, daily tries offer almost 97% more chances to learn and adapt compared to monthly ones.
 Likewise, if we assume weekly iterations, there are 80% more opportunities to change your mind than if delivering monthly.

-Dial the iteration frequency into what makes sense for your company, teams, and client.
+Dial the iteration frequency into what makes sense for your company, teams, and clients.

 Remember, while you may feel you're choosing iteration lengths, what you're actually choosing is the number of times you develop, deliver, demonstrate, and learn across a period of time.